adnankhalid-robotics/simple_pnp_isaac_sim_moveit2/README.md

 ## Demo # 4 : Pick-and-Place with camera

 Pick and Place with perception module.
+## Demo # 4 : Pick-and-Place with camera

+Pick-and-place with a perception module, using a camera added to the Isaac Sim scene.
+A Python ROS 2 node detects the cube's position from the camera image and exposes it through a service, which is then used by MoveIt2 to plan and execute the pick-and-place motion.

 ![Pick and place with camera demo](media/robot.png)